 Meanwhile, in addition to the documentary, we put together individual stories about each of the women featured in the film.
 You can also find them here.

-Nearly three years ago now, we launched the Office of Storytelling to tell the stories of those who have been left out of the city’s official history.
-Since then, we’ve created nearly 400 films, none of them as long or complicated as Chicanas.
+In March 2019, we launched the Office of Storytelling to tell the stories of those who have been left out of the city’s official history.
+Since then, we’ve recorded 400 video stories, none of them as long or complicated as Chicanas.

 We learned much in the process and found some amazing resources along the way, including Carlos D. Flores, the artist responsible for the incredibly beautiful Chicanas title image; the maps of ink drawn on parchment and water colored, then set into motion one to another; as well as the treatment of individual portraits of each of our amazing Chicanas; and the closing credits.
 The original photo portraits were made by photographer extraordinaire John Sunderland, with the exception of one, which was made by Storyteller and Producer Emily Maxwell, whom I’ll get to shortly.
 John also tracked down literally dozens of photos for us in The Denver Post archive.
 Finally for the extended team, José Guzmán created the dynamic intro and polished the film’s sound and images until they shined.
 To each of you, a tremendous thank you.